-New Hampshire is located near the northeastern tip of the United States and has a population of just 1.3 million.
-Although the capital is Concord, Manchester is the city where most people reside, with almost 110,000 people.
-Manchester was recently ranked as the 13th best city to live in the US and New Hampshire as a whole has the lowest unemployment rate in New England.
-Between fishing, hiking, strolling the beaches, and enjoying the cuisine and culture of the cities, you’ll always find something to do.
+New Hampshire has a population of just 1.3 million.
+Although the capital is Concord, Manchester is the city where most people reside, with 110,506 people.
+Manchester was recently ranked as the 13th best city to live in the US and New Hampshire has the lowest unemployment rate in New England.
+New Hampshire also has one of the lowest crime rates in the United States.

 Criminal Justice Education in New Hampshire

-The New Hampshire Incentive Program, the Leveraged Incentive Grants and the Granite State Scholars are just three financial aid programs worth looking into.
-If you need funding for your criminal justice education, it’s also worth consulting college and university websites for school-specific scholarships.
+Also, the New Hampshire Incentive Program, the Leveraged Incentive Grants and the Granite State Scholars are just three financial aid programs worth looking into.
+If you need funding for your criminal justice education, it’s also worth consulting your future college and university counselors for school-specific scholarships.

 Outlook for Criminal Justice in New Hampshire